Online reputation – Maintaining a positive image on the Internet

 - Are there any negative entries?

 - Are most of the entries outside of your control?

 - If you answer one or two questions with a “yes”, then you ought to engage in Online Reputation Management.

 Part of an effective Online Reputation Management is, above all, being able to determine the top Google entries oneself wherever possible.
 This means that you must have your own website, your own blog as well as your own social media accounts on Facebook, Twitter and co.
 Important is that you use your own company or product name as the account name.
 Online services such as KnowEm can help you find out whether your own name is already being used elsewhere.
 The more of your own social media profiles you offer, the easier it is to control the content of the top results in the search engines.

 However, the account name alone is not everything: You will have to provide valuable content to secure the top Google positions.
 These can include content that has been created by the users themselves (user generated content), for instance customer reviews.

 clickworker offers Sentiment Analysis – the analysis of entries and comments on the net by tonality – as a service.
 Find out more details!

 Always up-to-date with ORM tools (Online Reputation Management Tools)

 Monitoring your own brand is obviously not a one-time measure.
 We recommend regular controls to be on the safe side.
 Many online tools can be useful aids.
-For example: